bsmith89/longev-mgen/doc/submission.md

 ## Data Availability

-Metagenomic libraries will be uploaded to the short read archive under BioProject PRJNA448009.
+Metagenomic libraries will be uploaded to the sequence read archive under BioProject PRJNA448009.
 Code and additional data/metadata needed to reproduce this analysis are available at <https://github.com/bsmith89/longev-mgen>.